Michaelcrem/Mortgage-Calculator/README.md

 # Mortgage-Loan-Calculator
-A networked application that uses Express.js as a framework to run on port 3000 (mortageCal.js) application uses Pug template engine to provide layout.
+A networked application that uses Express.js as a framework to run on port 3000 (mortageCal.js) application uses Pug template engine to provide layout/structure.

 The UI Prototype design I built in Adobe XD and After Effects: https://mcremoni.myportfolio.com/mortgage-calculator